-Byron Bay is a very popular place for backpackers and free spirits and is a firm favourite on any East Coast Australia road trip itinerary.
+Byron Bay is a very popular place for backpackers and free spirits, as well as the rich and famous, and it is a firm favourite on any East Coast Australia road trip itinerary.

 Many people choose to spend a few days here in Byron Bay soaking up the good vibes and energy.
 Many even stay much longer as there is just something about this place that beckons you to stay!